Small, 300mg fish-gel capsules

 - Sustainably harvested wild Alaskan sockeye salmon oil

 - Contains no artificial preservatives, color, dairy, starch, wheat, yeast, sugar, or soy.

-Unlike any other vitamin D3 supplement, ours provides this powerful health-promoter in a base of whole, unrefined Wild Alaskan Sockeye Salmon Oil.
+Unlike any other vitamin D3 supplement, ours provides this powerful health-promoter in a base of Wild Alaskan Sockeye Salmon Oil.